Maniktherana/archives/README.md

 ### Description-2

-In this one, you are required to replicate the design attached below on React.
-The design below is a dashboard UI made on Figma.
-You can use stock images wherever applicable, and you can write any text you feel fit.
+In this one, I had to make a dashboard based off a Figma Layout

 ### [Live Preview-2]()